JaimugilC/ooad-ccps/README.md

 View Code [here](https://github.com/JaimugilC/react-ccps/tree/main/client)

-The front end for the system is made using *React Library* and *Bootstrap*.
+The front end for the system is made using *React* and *Bootstrap*.

 ## Back-End